Deriving volume density profiles of filaments from observed surface densities: Discussion

 \subsection{The traditional fitting approach}

-The major issue with previous observational studies of filaments is that the Plummer function (Eq.~(\ref{plummerfun})) is inconsistent in practice with the finite nature of filamentary structures.
-Specifically, power-law functions cannot reproduce the increasingly steep decline of $\Sigma(r)$ profiles to zero as $r\rightarrow R$ at the outer boundaries (Fig.~\ref{vsdensprofiles}).
+The major issue with previous observational studies of filaments is that the Plummer function (Eq.~(\ref{plummerfun})) cannot reproduce the \chg{decline} of $\Sigma(r)$ profiles to zero as $r\rightarrow R$ at the outer boundary (Fig.~\ref{vsdensprofiles}), which is expected when filaments are modeled as structures of finite extent.
 Despite this practical limitation, previous studies successfully fit the Plummer function to hundreds of observed filaments \citep[e.g.,][]{Arzoumanian_etal2011, Palmeirim_etal2013, Arzoumanian_etal2019}, which presents an apparent contradiction that requires explanation.
+After background subtraction, the observed $\Sigma_{\rm O}(r)$ falls to zero at the apparent outer extent of the filament -- a direct consequence of the subtraction itself, regardless of whether the embedded filament has a sharp physical boundary inside the cloud.
+We use this apparent outer extent as the initial estimate $R_0$ (Sect.~\ref{initial_estimates}).
+Our description (Eq.~(\ref{surface_density_fittingfun})) then refines this to the model parameter $R$ within $[0.9, 1.1]\,R_0$ and represents the shape of the decline of $\Sigma(r)$ near $r\to R$ through the $\epsilon$-term.
+The modeling choice lies in this functional representation of the decline -- which the Plummer function (Eq.~(\ref{plummerfun})), being an unbounded power law, lacks entirely -- not in the existence of the decline, which is created automatically by the subtraction.